FremyCode/text-analyzer/README.md

 5. Open up "localhost:3000" on your browser

 The project should now be visible in your browser and ready to use!

+To-do list:

+#Refactor components and make the code look prettier.